getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries/README.md

 How should one approach IOTA's Rust libraries?
 What sources of information are available?
 How can one discover the information needed for their work?

+> **Note from 30/11/2023** : Please note that the **iota.rs and wallet.rs libraries have been deprecated**.
+The recommended approach for development is now using the new **IOTA SDK**, which consolidates iota.rs and wallet.rs into a single library.
+>
+> It's important to be aware that, despite this being the preferred choice, the tutorial primarily utilizes the older libraries in most chapters.
+This decision is based on the fact that the tutorial and accompanying videos were initially created using the deprecated libraries.
+>
+> While the workflow remains unchanged, there are slight differences in dependencies within Cargo.toml and the Rust backend code.
+To maintain consistency, the tutorial retains the use of the older libraries.
+However, an additional chapter will be included for the Playground App, where the Rust code based on the IOTA SDK will be provided.

 ---

 To approach IOTA's Rust libraries, there are several sources of information available to help you understand and work with them effectively: